April 10-12, 2018

 Neon Sign Tour – Tulsa

 Tulsa has a rich collection of vintage neon signs found throughout the city.
 The Tulsa Foundation for Architecture conducted a survey of Tulsa’s neon signs and recorded the details of 259 signs.
 The Meadow Gold Sign, perhaps the most iconic in Tulsa, was among the signs surveyed.
 No trip to Tulsa would be complete without an excursion to see these sites.
 Rhys Martin, a photographer, Route 66 enthusiast, and a native of Tulsa was our tour guide for this evening event.
 We traveled by trolley through the city to learn more about the neon signs of Tulsa and had an opportunity to photograph some of our favorites.

 Joel Baker, American Giants, Bringing Back American Giants.

-Kelly Caldwell, Conservator, and Sophia Zweifel, Assistant Conservator, CSI Conservation Solutions ULC, Concrete Jungle: Conserving Canada’s menagerie of concrete sculptures.
+Kelly Caldwell, Conservator, and Sophia Zweifel, Assistant Conservator, CSI Conservation Solutions ULC, Concrete Jungle: Conserving Canada’s Menagerie of Concrete Dculptures.

 Tania Alam, Architectural Conservator, Jablonski Building Conservation, Inc., Color Palettes to the Rescue: Saving Buildings from Demolition.